 - Short-term disability policies are required to provide a maternity benefit of at least 12 weeks in length directly following childbirth.

 - These new requirements apply only to policies that were issued on or after July 1, 2021.
-If an employer already has an established policy, they must alter their policy to meet these new requirements.

 - The elimination period cannot be used as a way to reduce the mandatory 12-week period.

 There are important items to know about the impact of Senate Bill 567 on short-term disability benefits.
 First, this change applies only to STD childbirth and not Paid Family Medical Leave (PFML).
 In addition, an employee must meet the current definition of disability outlined in the short-term disability plan.

 It is important to note that some pre-existing condition limitations could apply.
 For example, if an employer has an STD plan with a pre-existing condition limitation and the employee is still within that pre-existing period, a claim will not be paid.
 Finally, the elimination period must be waived as a birthdate, meaning if the birth of the child is January 2nd, then the benefit should begin on January 2nd.

 There are multiple factors that may affect disability policies in Virginia due to these recent changes.
 It is important for employers to fully understand what changes could impact them and how to adjust to these new requirements.

 The insurance carrier that an employer selects for short-term disability will have a direct effect on the way that these benefits are paid.
 Request information from the carrier on potential changes in policy language for the new requirements.
 If the changes are unsatisfactory, consider switching to a new carrier.